infinum/eightshift-docs/website/docs/basics/helpers-javascript.md

 ## checkAttr

-Check if attributes exist in the attributes list and add default value if not.
+Checks if the attributes exist in the attributes list, and adds a default value if they don't.

 * @param string $key Key to check.
 * @param array  $attributes Array of attributes.